 Strong Street Playground

 William L. Strong (1827-1900) was the last mayor of New York City before the consolidation of the five boroughs.
-He was a millionaire who ran a reform administration, appointing Theodore Roosevelt (1858-1919) police commissioner, enforcing Sunday blue laws (which banned the sale of alcohol on Sunday), and distributing city appointments across party lines.
-Though his politics would ultimately cost him reelection in a city with a fickle taste for reform, he opposed the corruption of the Tammany Hall political machine.
+He was a millionaire who ran a reform administration, appointing Theodore Roosevelt (1858-1919) police commissioner, enforcing blue laws (which banned the sale of alcohol on Sunday), and distributing city appointments across party lines.
+Though his politics would ultimately cost him reelection, he opposed the corruption of the Tammany Hall political machine.
 He was also the first mayor to recognize the important difference between the destitute and the criminal, initiating the establishment of a separate Corrections Department.
-During his administration (1895-1897), the city annexed the part of the Bronx east of the Bronx River, however, Strong was a vocal opponent of the consolidation of Greater New York.
+During his administration (1895-1897), the city annexed the part of the Bronx east of the Bronx River though Strong was a vocal opponent of the consolidation of Greater New York.
 The bill passed despite his veto and took effect in 1898.